Vantiq/vantiq-extension-sources/camelAssemblies/src/main/resources/vantiqNotes/fhir_sink.md

 return null
 ```

-And this can be invoked using "Patient" as the resourceType, and "Patient?name=smith".
+And this can be invoked supplying "Patient" for `resourceType`, and "Patient?name=smith" for `urlParam`.

 However, this paradigm is not really very useful.
 We would like to see the result of the operation (especially for a
 search).
 To do this, we'll need to interact with the source that underlies the service & associated event seen above.